-- Measures to preserve and enhance the landscape and the setting and character of Lea will be promoted, and development should positively contribute to the village's rural nature, not adversely affect it. - Development must protect or enhance panoramic views and the area's landscape quality. - Development must conserve mature trees and hedgerows, incorporating these features into landscaping scheme where possible. - Local orchards and woodland are safeguarded from development. - Within new developments native tree species are to be provided. - Sustain local habitats and biodiversity.
+- Measures to preserve and enhance the landscape and the setting and character of Lea will be promoted, and development should positively contribute to the village's rural nature, not adversely affect it. - Development must protect or enhance panoramic views and the area's landscape quality.
+(See Appendix D.) - Development must conserve mature trees and hedgerows, incorporating these features into landscaping scheme where possible. - Local orchards and woodland are safeguarded from development. - Within new developments native tree species are to be provided. - Sustain local habitats and biodiversity.
+The creation and maintenance of the green infrastructure is particularly important for bats using the area. - These policies support Core Strategy policies LD1 and LD2.